cardstack/cardstack/packages/reward-root-submitter/README.md

 ## Updating ABIs

-To update the ABIs used, run the helper script `update_abis.sh` with the location of the locally checked out contracts repository.
+To update the ABIs used, run the helper script `update-python-package-abis.sh` from the root scripts folder with the location of the locally checked out contracts repository.

-    bash update_abis.sh ~/projects/card-pay-protocol
+    bash scripts/update-python-package-abis.sh ~/projects/card-pay-protocol

 This will switch to that repository, checkout the main branch and update, build the